ARTICLE

 Abstract

 However, after some deliberation, this theoretical difference between bearer securities and registered securities will appear idle or useless for a lawmaker because, in any event, the owner of an electronic property item will be using electronic medium (e-wallet, website, etc.) to make a transaction and prove their title.
-Much more efficient would be a wise regulation of dispute resolution clause in any contract governing a digital transaction and a higher level of layman/ consumer protection.
+Much more efficient would be to tailor a dispute resolution clause according to a particular digital transaction and to generally develop a regulatory landscape with a higher level of layman/ consumer protection.

 Thus, the resolution of the regulatory challenges starts with understanding the electronic property–specific features and assessing the current economic environment in a state, rather than applying usual regulatory approaches.
 Practice shows that a de-centralized (not to say chaotic) regulation with sufficient powers granted to local authorities may in some societies be more fruitful than prohibitions.